-Project Manager, National Justice Database
+Project Director, National Justice Database

 She taught at Highland High School in Salt Lake City, and coached varsity sports, winning several State and Region Championships.
 She then worked for Murray School District as Programs for At Risk Youth and Families Administrator, collaborating with her husband, director of the local Boys & Girls Clubs to develop programs for families and children.
 She started and chaired many community advisory boards and brought in tens of thousands of dollars in grants to fund these programs.

-Krista retired from the SLCPD in November of 2015 and joined CPE as the National Justice Database Project Manager in January of 2016.
+Krista retired from the SLCPD in November of 2015 and joined CPE as the National Justice Database Project Director in January of 2016.
 She is married to Bob Dunn and has two adult daughters, all of whom work in service professions.